 We have major articulation agreements with the following community colleges:

-These agreements help students plan ahead by detailing which of these schools’ courses count toward Mills core curriculum requirements and which apply toward our business administration; English; ethnic studies; politics, economics, policy, and law; and sociology majors.
+These agreements help students plan ahead by detailing which of these schools’ courses count toward Mills core curriculum requirements and which apply toward our English; ethnic studies; politics, economics, policy, and law; and sociology majors.

 Students pursuing our interdisciplinary studies major will work with a Mills academic navigator to determine which transfer credits apply to their field of study.

 Q: What are the residency requirements for this program?

 Completers must enroll in a course or courses totaling at least 3 credits each semester.
 You must complete at least 30 credits at Mills College, not including any courses taken through cross-registration while at Mills.